That was fast: Reese’s giant 3-pound Peanut Butter Cup Thanksgiving ‘pie’ now sold out - NewsBreak

 Your new favorite dessert for Thanksgiving, Reese’s giant 9-inch Peanut Butter cup Thanksgiving Pie, has sold out.

-A lucky 3,000 people got to purchase the limited-edition peanut butter cup online for $44.99.Thanksgiving 2021: Talking turkey about vaccination etiquette
+A lucky 3,000 people got to purchase the limited-edition peanut butter cup online for $44.99.72 percent plan to celebrate holidays with just their household: poll

 The pie, made with 3.25 pounds of peanut butter and chocolate, is said to contain 48 servings, each of which clocks in at 160 calories.
 That works out to a total of 7,680 calories, if you’re thinking of eating the whole thing yourself.